-In NSW the Planning Permit is known as a Development Application (DA).
-There is also a fast track approval process applicable to some new build modular projects.
-Providing the application meets specific criteria it can be determined by a Council or accredited certifier without the need for a full development application.
+In New South Wales, the Planning Permit is known as a Development Application (DA).
+There is also a fast-track approval process applicable to some new build modular projects.
+Providing the application meets specific criteria, it can be determined by a council or accredited certifier without the need for a full development application.
 This is known as a Complying Development Certificate (CDC).

-The requirements for a CDC are a more universal set of requirements, applicable across the state of NSW and, as the title suggests, must be in compliance with specific criteria such as floor size, building heights, site coverage controls and block size.
-The requirements for a DA will vary between the local councils of NSW.
+The requirements for a CDC are a more universal set of requirements, applicable across the state of New South Wales and, as the title suggests, must be in compliance with specific criteria such as floor size, building heights, site coverage controls and block size.
+The requirements for a DA will vary between councils.

-I’m in NSW so which is the best method – DA or CDC?
+I’m in New South Wales so which is the best method – DA or CDC?

-We have a knowledgeable team who will review and assess the factors of your site and will recommend which method is best suited for your new prefab home.
+Our knowledgeable team will review and assess your site and will recommend the method that is best suited for your new prefab home.

 How do I check whether I need a Planning Permit for my project?

-The report stipulates whether there are any overlays present on your site.
-Examples of possible overlays include Bushfire Management Overlay, Heritage Overlay, Neighbourhood Character Overlay and Significant Landscape Overlay to name a few.
+The report will stipulate whether there are any overlays present on your site.
+Examples of possible overlays include Bushfire Management Overlay, Heritage Overlay, Neighbourhood Character Overlay and Significant Landscape Overlay.
 Some blocks of land may have more than one overlay in place.

-The NSW equivalent is the NSW Planning Portal website.
+The New South Wales equivalent is the New South Wales Planning Portal website.
 Here you can check which planning controls apply to your property.

 What is the cost of a Planning Permit?

 There is also a cost involved in lodging an application with your local council as well as any external consultant costs that may be required to provide supporting documentation.
-Modscape can assist and undertake the process of obtaining the planning permit and supporting documentation on your behalf.
-Alternatively you may wish to undertake this process yourself.
+Modscape can assist and undertake the process of obtaining the planning permit and supporting documentation.
+Alternatively, you may wish to undertake this process yourself.

-The cost is highly dependent on the degree of documentation Modscape provides, the reports requested by Council and the external consultants we many need to engage.
-Typically this costs between $5K-15k.
+The cost is highly dependent on the degree of documentation Modscape provides, the reports requested by council and the external consultants we many need to engage.
+Typically this costs between $10K-40K.

 How long does the planning approval process take?

-Planning approvals generally take 2-3 months from the time you submit an application.
-Depending on your council they can sometimes take longer.
+Planning approvals generally take two to three months from the time you submit an application.
+Depending on your council they can take longer.

-If in NSW and submitting a CDC, the approval process time is typically 2-3 weeks.
-While this can be seen as a quicker option in getting your new home built, it is a very black-and-white process which may see some compromise in achieving your desired design outcome.
+If you are in New South Wales and are submitting a CDC, the approval process time is typically two to three weeks.
+While this can be seen as a quicker option in getting your new home built, it is a very black and white process which may see some compromise in achieving your desired design outcome.